ClonyPDF home

 What size photo do I need for a Saudi Arabia visa?

 It depends on how you're applying.
-For the e-Visa Portal, you upload a digital photo at 200x200 pixels, 5–100 KB.
-For visa types processed through Tasheer or an embassy in person, you'll typically bring printed photos around 4x6 cm with a plain white background, though some centers cite slightly different print dimensions — confirm with your specific center.
+For the e-Visa Portal, you upload one identical digital photograph at 200x200 pixels, 5–100 KB.
+For visa types processed through Tasheer or an embassy in person, you'll bring printed photos instead — most commonly cited as 51 × 51 mm (2 × 2 in), though centres differ, so confirm with yours.

 Is the Umrah visa photo different from the tourist e-visa photo?